BlackstarDamien/CodeWars/README.md

-Here's some script I created in Python.
+Here's some scripts I created in Python.